JDadzie54/Mad-Libs-Game/README.md

 ## Potential Future Changes
 As far as how to make this project better, I was thinking about
-* Implementinng AI
+* Figuring out how to implement AI
 * Cleaning up the code/Making it more efficient.
-* Adding a UI to make it look "Pretty"
+* Adding a GUI to make my project look more presentable